Instead of finding out mistakes from just a random blogger, you can learn from 5 of them.

 Instead of trying to motivate others to work hard and let them know how far it takes, they only brag about it.

-And builds their hunger to get monetized fasts. which in reality, it doesn’t work that way as it takes time and effort.
+So this triggers mostly amateur bloggers’ mindsets in a negative way and builds their thirst to get monetized fasts which in reality, it doesn’t work that way as it takes time and effort.

 And I could tell you for a fact that it was the greatest mistake I ever made.